weikangg/PropertyIQ/README.md

 In pgAdmin , enter the same **password** from **PostgreSQL** and you should then see the following.
 Click on server database icon top left and add the password which you entered in psql.

 Then, click on 'Databases' and choose the database to examine.
-It should be 'propertyiq' if your setup has been the same as proposed above. <br/>
+It should be 'propertyiq' if your setup process has been the same as proposed above. <br/>
 ![databasepgAdmin](https://user-images.githubusercontent.com/101249007/229968141-222fc0a4-7205-4476-ba8d-9bc805340bf8.png)

 Then, click on 'Schemas'. <br/>